 Our Shrinking Planet

 In the space of another generation, the population of the earth will rise by 2.5 billion.
-Yet the real problem we face is not so much the increase in numbers but the fact that growth will be highly uneven.
-Whereas rich countries will see aging populations with little growth, populations in poor countries will double or even triple, with a much higher percentage of young people.
+Yet the real problem we face is not so much the increase in numbers as the fact that growth will be highly uneven.
+Whereas rich countries will see aging populations with little growth, populations in poor countries will double or even triple, having a much higher percentage of young people.

 - Author’s note